TheUncannyScrub/MCTools/Tools/README.md

 Big Build Calculator
  - If you're planning a big build then this is what you need!
  - It allows you to enter a number and the program will convert it to the amount of chest or stacks you will need to keep the resource gathering simple
+ - Simple error detection if you're naughty and enter letters instead!